Division of Sturt: Boundaries

-Currently stretching from Adelaide's mortgage belt suburbs in the centre-east to the wealthy south-eastern suburbs, boundaries at the seat's creation saw it take in suburbs as far west as Port Adelaide and as far north as Virginia until 1955, after which it began to occupy solely the eastern area of Adelaide.
-Current boundaries see Sturt covering an area of approximately 85 km² east of the city, from Oakden and Hope Valley in the north to Glen Osmond in the south, taking in the foothills of the Mount Lofty Ranges.
+Current boundaries see Sturt covering an area of approximately 97 km² east of the city, from Oakden and Hope Valley in the north to Glen Osmond in the south, taking in the foothills of the Mount Lofty Ranges.
 Suburbs include Athelstone, Burnside, Campbelltown, Dernancourt, Frewville, Gilles Plains, Glen Osmond, Glenside, Glynde, Hectorville, Highbury, Hillcrest, Holden Hill, Hope Valley, Kensington, Klemzig, Magill, Marden, Oakden, Paradise, Tranmere and parts of Payneham and Rostrevor.

 History

+The Division of Sturt was proclaimed at the redistribution of 11 May 1949, and was first contested at the 1949 election, when the number of electorates was increased to 10, as a fairly safe Labor seat with a notional 6.1 percent two-party margin.
+Boundaries at the seat's creation saw it take in the sub divisions of Salisbury and Northfield from the Division of Wakefield to the north and to the south the sub divisions of Magill and Burnside from the Division of Boothby.

-Sturt was first created for the 1949 election as a fairly safe Labor seat with a notional 6.1 percent two-party margin.
-However, for all but four of its first 44 years, it was dominated by the Liberal political dynasty of Keith Wilson and his son, Ian.
+For all but four of its first 44 years, it was dominated by the Liberal political dynasty of Keith Wilson and his son, Ian.
 Keith Wilson won the seat in 1949 with a marginal 2.8 percent two-party vote from an 8.9 percent two-party swing as part of the massive Liberal victory of that year.
 He was unseated by Labor challenger Norman Makin at the 1954 election.
-However, ahead of the 1955 election, a redistribution transferred most of Sturt's Labor-friendly territory to the newly-created Division of Bonython, turning Sturt from a three percent marginal Labor seat to a 2.4 percent marginal Liberal seat.
+However, ahead of the 1955 election, a redistribution transferred most of Sturt's Labor-friendly northern portion to the newly created Division of Bonython, created due to an increase in northern Adelaide's population.
+This turned Sturt from a three percent marginal Labor seat to a 2.4 percent marginal Liberal seat.
 Makin opted to transfer to Bonython, and Keith Wilson retook Sturt in 1955 with a healthy 7.9 percent two-party swing, turning it into a safe Liberal seat in one stroke.
 He was reelected without serious difficulty until handing Sturt to Ian in 1966.
 Norm Foster defeated Ian at the 1969 election, but Ian regained the seat at the 1972 election even as Labor won government.